 At MatrixCare, we’ve had many presentations and panels on the interoperability gaps between post-acute provider organizations and the rest of the healthcare continuum, as well as the solutions that can fill those gaps.
 But people often ask why the ultimate solution isn’t simply software wrapped with APIs, allowing users to connect whatever they want.
 The truth is, there is much more that goes into interoperability than API technology componentry.
-Here, we will discuss what APIs truly are, how APIs benefit interoperability, and what they fail to solve in our increasingly complex industry.
+Here, we will discuss what APIs truly are, how APIs can benefit interoperability, and what they fail to solve in our increasingly complex industry.

 What are APIs?

 Simply put, application programming interfaces (APIs) allow different software programs to easily communicate with one another.
 API technology is fairly ubiquitous in IT—from streaming services to travel comparison sites to fintech.
 But in the healthcare industry, this technology is poised to address big challenges like interoperability and patient data access.

 On a regulatory level, APIs are recognized as a significant solution.
 In 2020, the Office of the National Coordinator for Health Information Technology (ONC) and CMS released their final rules, which will serve to implement provisions of the 21st Century Cures Act, and which require that healthcare providers and developers promote data access using APIs and third-party applications.

 This shift not only makes data more accessible to clinicians and patients, but it also requires the use of the latest FHIR (Fast Healthcare Interoperability Resources) API standards, which are designed for exchanging healthcare information electronically.
 This adoption of APIs among regulatory bodies will help reduce the effort it takes to access, exchange, and use electronic health information.
 Our healthcare ecosystem will very quickly catch FHIR.